cisco/mindmeld/source/userguide/lstm.rst

 - Deep neural networks (DNNs) outperform traditional machine learning models on training sets with about 1,000 or more queries, according to many research papers.
 - DNNs require less feature engineering work than traditional machine learning models, because they use only two input features (word embeddings and gazetteers) compared to several hundred (n-grams, system entities, and so on).
-- On GPU-enabled devices, the network can achieve training time comparable to some of the traditional models in Workbench.
+- On GPU-enabled devices, the network can achieve training time comparable to some of the traditional models in MindMeld.

 The possible disadvantages are: